DASFAA2023-Sub399/ETRec/README.md

 ## Implemented Models

-The implemented models can be seen in the *Efficient Transformer Library*.
+The implemented models can be seen in *the library of efficient Transformers*.

 *path*: /recbole/model/efficient_transformer_recommender/*
 /recbole/model/transformer_layers.py